MileHacker Logo

 Value-Focused Recommendations

-• Travel during shoulder or low season for better rates.
+• Travel in the off-peak season for better rates.

 • Always negotiate prices where appropriate (taxis, markets).